mbrochut/Tuto_update_genomeRef_and_hocomoco_diffTF/README.md

 ## DATA and tools used

 - Genome assembly used: **mm39** found on ENSEMBL website: [Mus_musculus.GRCm39.dna_sm.toplevel](https://ftp.ensembl.org/pub/release-112/fasta/mus_musculus/dna/Mus_musculus.GRCm39.dna_sm.toplevel.fa.gz).
-For this tutorial, only the chromosome 1 will be used but you can download the full genome on ENSEMBL website.
+For this tutorial, only chromosome 1 will be used, but you can download the full genome on the ENSEMBL website.

 - HOCOMOCOv12 logodds matrix.
-Database of TFs in mouse or Human , updated in 2024.
-Used by PWMScan
+Database of TFs in mouse or human, updated in 2024.
+Used by PWMScan.

-- PWMScan: to find TFs binding site on mm 39
+- PWMScan: to find TF binding sites on mm39.

-This tutorial is only to prepare your data with other genome assembly (here mm39) and new TF databases (hocomocov12).
-It doesnt cover how to use diffTF or how to generate count files (RNA-Seq) nor Peak files (ATAC-Seq).
+This tutorial is only to prepare your data with another genome assembly (here mm39) and new TF databases (HOCOMOCOv12).
+It doesn't cover how to use diffTF or how to generate count files (RNA-Seq) nor peak files (ATAC-Seq).

 ## Scan of TFBS based on HOCOMOCOv12

-To use diffTF, you need the localisation of each potential binding site of your TFs of interest.
-They are bed file with the genomic coordinate, a score and the strand position (backward/forward).
-For more information, see the doc of [diffTF](https://difftf.readthedocs.io/en/latest/chapter2.html#input) on TFBS (transcription factor binding site).
-To create such file you will need the motif of each TF, i.e, a matrix of probability for the 4 nucleotides (MEME format) and a scanner.
-For that, I have used PWMScan
+To use diffTF, you need the localization of each potential binding site of your TFs of interest.
+These are bed files with the genomic coordinates, a score, and the strand position (backward/forward).
+For more information, see the documentation of [diffTF](https://difftf.readthedocs.io/en/latest/chapter2.html#input) on TFBS (transcription factor binding site).
+To create such a file, you will need the motif of each TF, i.e., a matrix of probability for the 4 nucleotides (MEME format) and a scanner: PWMScan

 ### Why using PWMScan?